mhaack/mh-site/src/posts/2025-11-19-smart-home-update-2025-home-assistant-with-polestar-reolink.md

 ---
-title: "Smart Home Update 2025: Home Assistant with Polestar & Reolink"
+title: "My Home Assistant Setup 2025: Reolink, EVCC, and New Dashboards"
 description: Another year, another update.
 See how our Home Assistant powered smart home has evolved in 2025 with new automation insights, new camera system, and energy management tools.